 Increasing number of gates are being put into use

-In 2016, NS will start using gates at an earlier stage than was initially planned.
-This is the result of agreements between the government, NS, trade unions and the NS Works Council, intended to combat aggression on trains and at stations.
+NS started using access gates at an earlier stage than was initially planned.
+This was the result of agreements between the government, NS, trade unions and the NS Works Council, intended to combat aggression on trains and at stations.

 Gates put into use early

-NS currently has gates in use at 69 stations with approximately 1,052,000 boarding and disembarking passengers.
+NS currently has gates in use at 70 stations with approximately 1,058,000 boarding and disembarking passengers.
 One important station where gates were installed in 2015 is Rotterdam Centraal.
-In 2017, NS expects to put gates into use at 10 more stations, including Boxtel, Utrecht C.S. and Hoogeveen.
+In 2017, NS expects to put gates into use at 10 more stations, including Utrecht Centraal.
 In addition, various trials are starting at Amsterdam Centraal station this year.

 Gates contribute to safety

 Almost 60% of incidents involving aggression at NS stations and on NS trains are caused by people travelling without a ticket.
 Public safety is significantly improved when this group of people is excluded from public transport.
 Gates at stations are an effective way of preventing people from travelling without a ticket.
 This has been clearly demonstrated by the results on the metro services in Rotterdam and Amsterdam.
 In addition, experiences with the gates that have been installed at NS stations have so far been positive.

 NS is putting gates into use early at multiple inter-district stations.
 In doing so, we will exercise due diligence.
 We are keen to cater to the needs of local residents as much as possible by offering custom solutions at these so-called 'inter-district stations'.
 In December 2014, the visitor access card for non-travelling passers-by was tested successfully at Rotterdam Zuid station.